JackBadawy/Hedonic-Calculator/README.md

 ## Key Features

+- Authentication system with user registration, login, and session management
 - Calculation of joy based on various factors
 - Modal system using the Builder pattern for flexible and intuitive modal creation
 - Event management system with add and remove functionality
 - Server-Side Rendering (SSR) optimized components
+- Comprehensive test suite for backend functionality

 ## Variables